Wednesday, 30 July 2025

 JR East’s three trains travel side by side on the Sobu line

-This is quite sudden but just imagine.
-You learned through social media that your favorite idol is in your nearest station.
-You take your camera to the station and wait for him (or her) at a spot with a good view for a while.
-Five minutes later, you find that he (or she) is walking toward you.
-Then, you realize that the idol isn’t alone.
-He (or she) is together with two other famous, good-looking idols.
+This may sound sudden, but just imagine: you find out on social media that your favorite idol is at the nearest station.
+You grab your camera, rush there, and wait at a good viewing spot.
+Five minutes later, you see him (or her) walking toward you.
+Then you realize the idol isn’t alone—two other famous, good-looking idols are with them.
 What a stroke of luck!
-You succeed in taking a picture of the three idols in a single image.
+You manage to capture all three idols in a single shot.

-What do I want to say?
-Sorry.
-My metaphor was a bit long-winded.
-Please replace “idol” with “train”.
-That's what happened to me.
-Seeing is believing.
-Please look at the top photo.
-JR East’s three trains, namely the DMU KiYa E195 series (left), the EMU E259 series (center) and the EMU E231-500 series (right), are traveling together.
-The KiYa E195 is the rail carrying train… very rare.
-The E259 is the good-looking airport access train.
-And the E231-500 is the famous commuter train on the Chuo-Sobu Local line.
-I succeeded in taking a picture of the three trains in a single image at Hirai station on the Sobu line.
+So, what am I trying to say?
+Sorry, my metaphor was a bit long-winded.
+Please replace “idol” with “train.”
+That’s exactly what happened to me.
+Seeing is believing—just look at the top photo.
+Three JR East trains, namely the DMU KiYa E195 series (left), the EMU E259 series (center), and the EMU E231-500 series (right), were traveling together.
+The KiYa E195 is a rail-carrying train—very rare.
+The E259 is the stylish airport access train.
+And the E231-500 is the well-known commuter train on the Chuo-Sobu Local Line.
+I managed to capture all three in one shot at Hirai Station on the Sobu Line.
 That was my super lucky day.
-I'm still buzzing with excitement.
-I think you'd understand my emotions if you are also a railfan.
+I’m still buzzing with excitement, and I think any fellow railfan would understand exactly how I felt.

 EMU JR East E235-1000 series (left) and E231-500 series (right)